Theory of correlated Chern insulators in twisted bilayer graphene: Conclusion

-\textbf{Conclusion:} In summary, by performing a comprehensive self-consistent Hartree-Fock study of the continuum Bistritzer-MacDonald model in finite magnetic fields, we unravel the nature of the prominent correlated Chern insulators observed in a wide range of TBG experiments.
-For realistic heterostrain, these CCIs are stablized at higher magnetic fields, and correspond to valley and spin polarizations of the interaction-renormalized magnetic subbands (CHFs).
-Upon lowering magnetic field, the CHFs become energetically less favored, losing to nearly compressible states at larger twist angles and other gapped states with intervalley coherence at smaller twist angles.
-In absence of heterostrain and at higher magnetic fields, the CHF crosses over to the strong coupling Chern insulating states (sCIs) as the twist angle decreases.
-At lower fields, competing states with intervalley coherence become more energetically favored, and the transition is marked by a collapse of the averaged sublattice polarization per occupied single-electron state.
+{ In summary, by performing a comprehensive self-consistent Hartree-Fock study of the continuum Bistritzer-MacDonald model in finite magnetic fields, we unravel the nature of the prominent correlated Chern insulators observed in a wide range of TBG experiments.
+For realistic heterostrain, these correlated Chern insulators are stablized at higher magnetic fields, and correspond to valley and spin polarizations of the interaction-renormalized magnetic subbands that we dub correlated Hofstadter ferromagnets (CHFs).
+Upon lowering magnetic field, the CHFs become energetically less favored, losing to gapped states with intervalley coherence.
+In the absence of heterostrain and at higher magnetic fields, the CHF crosses over to the strong coupling Chern insulating states (sCIs) as the twist angle decreases.
+At lower fields, competing states with intervalley coherence become more energetically favored, and the transition is marked by a collapse of the averaged sublattice polarization per occupied single-electron state. }

 Our calculations also predict additional gapped correlated insulating states beyond the $(s,t)=(0,\pm4),\pm(1,3),\pm(2,2),\pm(3,1)$ sequence, notably the striped states at fractional $s$.
-Given that our calculations have direct access to the interaction renormalized single-electron excitation spectra at a given filling and magnetic field (see Fig.~S7), comparisons with experiments such as STM can be made to facilitate the characterization of the panoply of correlated insulating states.
+Given that our calculations have direct access to the interaction renormalized single-electron excitation spectra at a given filling and magnetic field (see Fig.~{ S10}), comparisons with experiments such as STM can be made to facilitate the characterization of the panoply of correlated insulating states.